rayangdn/thymio-epfl/report.md

 In this video, you can see:
 - The Thymio robot navigating through our environment
-- Real-time path planning and execution
+- Path planning and execution
 - Dynamic obstacle avoidance in action
 - Position tracking with our vision system